mission & History

 Chapel Hill is a vibrant community that is ever changing and developing.
-As cultures of a university population and histories of local residents intersect, there is great potential for a rich diversity.
-However, in 1996, two UNC Social Work students, Myles Presler and Termain Kyles, observed a gap in communication and community service.
+As universities cultures and the history of local residents intersect, there is great potential for a rich diversity.
+However in 1996, two UNC Social Work students, Myles Presler and Termain Kyles, observed a gap in communication and community service.

-Focusing in the Northside, Pine Knolls, Carr Court, and Lloyd Street communities, these students heard directly from residents about some of the challenges they were facing, to include: high housing costs for those less able to pay, inferior housing quality, political and economic disempowerment, and low household incomes.
+Focusing in on the Northside, Pine Knolls, Carr Court, and Lloyd Street communities, these students heard directly from residents about some of the challenges they were facing including: high housing costs, low quality housing, political and economic disempowerment, and low household incomes.
 These systemic problems were local manifestations of the many issues facing our entire nation.

 Over the years and through changes in community, leadership, and staff, EmPOWERment has remained vigilant in honoring the integrity of that mission and continues to focus on several key areas:

 1-on-1 counseling for ownership preservation and foreclosure management

 Grassroots economic development

 Aside from facts, figures, and accomplishments, EmPOWERment, Inc. has become a listening ear, a helping hand, and a trusted friend to many people in our communities.
 Some successes cannot be measured by statistics, rubrics, or graphs, but instead lie in the social capital of connecting people with the tools to construct their dreams into reality.

 EmPOWERment, Inc. acquired a new apartment unit at University Gardens through CASA

 EmPOWERment, Inc. was able to provide 40 families with a turkey or a ham with all the side dishes

 EmPOWERment, Inc. awarded the first Power Award to Midlred "Mama Dip" Council at EmPOWERment, Inc.'s 20th Anniversary Gala